 No. NeutraOat is a non-prescription product, not FDA-approved as a treatment.
 This pilot is the first human study of it.

 We think it will, but we're not certain.
-Measuring that is the whole point of the pilot.
-The reason we're optimistic: cholestyramine, a prescription bile-acid binder that works through the same gut-binding mechanism, reduced PFOS by roughly 60% in a published 2024 trial.
-NeutraOat is engineered to do the same job in food-grade form, at a lower dose, with selectivity built into the structure.
+That's what the pilot is meant to find out.
+The reason we're optimistic: cholestyramine, a prescription bile-acid binder that works the same way in the gut, lowered PFOS by about 60% in a published 2024 trial.
+NeutraOat is built to do the same job in food-grade form, at a lower dose, and to be more selective about what it binds.

 NeutraOat is modified oat fiber.
 It moves through the digestive tract in about three hours, isn't absorbed into the bloodstream, and leaves the body intact.
 The most likely side effects are the same as with any fiber: mild GI effects like gas or bloating.
 The protocol has been reviewed by independent clinicians, and an independent clinician advises the program throughout.